der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountIterator.md

 # BingAdsAccountIterator
 Provides methods to iterate through a list of accounts.
+For more information about Iterators, see [Iterators](../concepts/iterators).
 See also:
 - [BingAdsAccountSelector.get()](./BingAdsAccountSelector#get)
 - [BingAdsAccount](./BingAdsAccount)